LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

      and any other required information about that compiler.
 For example, compiler or linker flags.
    * ``packages``: This section describes the system level packages.
 For example, where they are located and what version they are.
-This file is very imporant due to its ability to drastically reduce the amount of packages that Spack builds.
+This file is very important due to its ability to drastically reduce the amount of packages that Spack builds.

 * Axom specific Spack package files live under ``scripts/spack/packages``.
 These override